IFRS 15 Revenue from Contracts with Customers

 The IFRS 15 “Revenue from contract with customers” eliminates different treatments in how businesses and industries handle accounting for similar transactions.
 This difference in the accounting and disclosures in financial reporting has made it difficult for investors and other financial statement stakeholders to compare results (benchmarking) across industries and even companies within the same Industry.

-IFRS 15 “Contract with customers” Replaces the following standards and interpretations.
+IFRS 15 “Contract with customers” Replaces the following standards and interpretations

 - IAS 18- “Revenue”